aerickt/lapwing-for-beginners/src/Chapter-20.md

 ### Setup

-Make sure you are using the <code>plover-lapwing-aio</code> plugin, or you have manually configured your dictionary stack by following [these instructions](Appendix-B.md).
+Make sure you are using the <code class="code-mono">plover-lapwing-aio</code> plugin, or you have manually configured your dictionary stack by following [these instructions](Appendix-B.md).

 ## Quick switching